mattrosenblatt7/self_citation/README.md

   * pybliometrics
     * this package is more easily installed with pip.
     * If you are using conda, we suggest first doing "conda install pip" and then "pip install pybliometrics"

-# Self-citation code to evaluate your own self-citation rate

-Please email matthew.rosenblatt@yale.edu if you have trouble running this or do not have institutional access.
-We can help you run the code and/or run it for you and share your self-citation trends.

 ## Getting Scopus data
 * Connect to your institution's VPN